SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/lexics/lexics.md

 # lexicology

 »⟮Lexicology⟯« is the study of ⟮＿lexical units＿⟯.
-⟮Lexical item⟯ and ⟮lexical unit⟯ are synonyms.
 ⟮＿A lexical unit＿⟯ can be ⟮a part of a word⟯, ⟮c_;word⟯, or ⟮c_;chain of words⟯.
-»⟮A lexeme⟯« is ⟮＿a lexical unit＿⟯ that ⟮is a single word⟯.
+»⟮A lexeme⟯« is ⟮＿a lexeme unit＿⟯ that ⟮is a single word⟯.
 Most commonly, ⟮the distinction between⟯ ⟮＿lexeme＿⟯ and ⟮c_;＿lexical unit＿⟯ is ⟮not at issue⟯.
-»⟮A lexical unit/lexeme⟯« is ⟮the fundamental unit⟯ of ⟮a language's lexicon⟯.
 »⟮A lex⟯« is ⟮＿an inflectional variant＿⟯.

 ## lexis